SghairiYoussef/e-commerce-projet/README.md

 ## Future Enhancements
 - Potential areas for improvement include:
   - Adding the Products suggestions based on the client's history.
+  - Adding various product Types.
+  - Linking the project to a database not to lose data once exiting the program.
   - Enhancing code's readability.

 ## Contributing